 - Check for signs of water damage, mold, and other potential hazards.

-- Provide a report of their findings, which may include recommendations for repairs or further inspections.
+- Report their findings, including recommendations for repairs or further inspections.

 Buyers are encouraged to attend the inspection to learn firsthand about any issues.